momusau/DevSecOps-Portfolio/README.md

 # DevSecOps Portfolio

 ## About Me
-Hi, I'm Mo, a DevSecOps Engineer with expertise in AWS, Linux, and CI/CD.
+Hello!
+I'm Mo, a DevSecOps Engineer with expertise in AWS, Linux, and CI/CD.
 This portfolio showcases my hands-on work in automation, security, and cloud infrastructure.

 ## Featured Projects
 ### 1️⃣ Secure CI/CD Pipeline